 FREQUENTLY ASKED QUESTIONS (FAQs)

 Security and Emergencies.
 911 Service is available and our island crew is standing by in the event of an emergency.
 We have a paramedic on the island available 24/7.
 There are hospitals a short distance away on the mainland.
 Because there is no bridge to the island, traffic and tourists are virtually nonexistent with resulting low crime.
 See LGI Fire & Rescue.

 The neighborhood.
 There are about 400 single family homes and about 130 individual condo units on the island.
 The Rondavel is located away from the condos on the south end.
 Click here for Google map.

 Water.
 Safe to drink from the tap/faucet.
 We use county water, not well or cisterns.

 WIFI.
-There is free Wifi at the house.
+There is free and line-of-sight Wifi at the house.
 Please bring your own wireless phone or other mobile device.
 Good reception available.
+However, being an island, Wifi is subject to outages at times from strong winds and/or thunderstorms.

 Fishing: Rods / License / Guide.
 Please bring your own rods, lines, tackle, and bait.
 You can catch a variety of fish from the dock or beach.
 If you don’t bring your own fishing gear, you can take advantage of several deep sea fishing excursions.
 Bait for purchase is available at Eldred’s Marina as well as at the local Publix supermarket.

 You do not need a saltwater fishing license if you are under 16 years of age, a Florida resident 65 years of age or older, planning on using a fishing guide, or if you are a resident and plan on fishing off the dock or from the beach.
 You will need a license if you fish from a boat.
 Details can be found at http://marinefisheries.org/license.htm and http://www.takemefishing.org/state/FL/FL-fishing-license-and-regulations/